web3privacy/web3privacy/README.md

 - [Lokinet](https://lokinet.org) - Lokinet is powered by a decentralised network of staked nodes.
 Nobody can shut it down.
 Nobody can spy on you.
 - [Puma browser](https://www.pumabrowser.com) - Puma is a mobile browser and wallet for the Web3 ecosystem.
 Private by design.
 - [Brave](http://brave.com) - Browse privately.
 Search privately.
 And ditch Big Tech.
+- [Opera Crypto Browser](https://www.opera.com/crypto/next) - Experience the Web3 browser for crypto users.
+Get crypto-oriented security enhancements, manage multiple crypto wallets simultaneously, and access Discord, Telegram and more directly from the sidebar.

 ## KYC
 - [Notebook labs](https://www.notebooklabs.xyz) - Zero-Knowledge Cryptography for anonymous KYC and soul-bound credentials.